 Double doodle art is great for any time of the year, but there are so many symmetrical Halloween images that it’s fun to explore this drawing activity around Halloween.
 Try cats, witches, spiders, spiderwebs, Jack-o’-lanterns, owls, bats, and ghosts.

 Use the super fun action art activity of painting with marbles to make your own spiderweb art.
 Try white or silver paint on top of black construction paper then glue on your own paper spiders.
 (Check out the wall hanging below that we made by grouping together three of these!)

 Aren’t those some great Halloween arts and crafts for kids and families?!

 A Halloween Arts & Crafts Workshop for Kids

-Or, if you’d like more guidance, in the form of video tutorials and step-by-step printables, you may like my Halloween Arts & Crafts Workshop.
+Or, if you’d like more guidance, in the form of video tutorials and step-by-step printables, you may like our Halloween Arts & Crafts Workshop.